Beethoven's 2nd (film): Plot

 The Newtons are offered a free stay in a mountain lakefront house owned by one of George's business associates.
 There, Taylor invites Ryce to a party with his friends, where she is exposed to teenage drinking and sexual harassment.
-Taylor locks her in his bedroom, but Beethoven destroys the house's patio deck, saving a grateful Ryce from Taylor's unwelcome advances.
+Taylor locks Ryce in his bedroom, but Beethoven destroys the house's patio deck, saving a grateful Ryce from Taylor's unwelcome advances.
+Regina and Floyd are staying in a location unknown to Brillo, coincidentally near the Newtons' vacation house.
+The Newtons go to a county fair with the dogs, where Ryce, Ted, and Emily persuade George to enter a burger eating contest with Beethoven, which they win.
+Regina and Floyd are also at the fair, but leave Missy in their car.

-While still on vacation, the Newtons go to a county fair with the dogs.
-Ryce, Ted, and Emily persuade George to enter a burger eating contest with Beethoven, which they win.
-Regina and her new boyfriend, Floyd, who coincidentally are hiding out from Brillo in the mountains and are also at the fair, spot the Newtons.
-Regina snatches the puppies' leashes from Ted and Emily, only to discover that Missy, who had been locked in Floyd's car, has escaped with Beethoven's help.
-Regina and Floyd chase the fleeing dogs into the woods and are quickly hunted down by the Newtons.
-At a cliff's edge, George confronts Floyd, who threatens to drop the puppies into the river below and pokes George in the stomach with a large stick.
-Beethoven charges into the stick and rams it into Floyd's groin, causing him to lose his balance.
-Regina grabs Floyd's hand and they both fall off the cliff, land in a pool of mud, and are swept away by the river.
-Beethoven, Missy, the puppies and the Newtons return home.
+Missy escapes from the car with Beethoven's help, and they run into the mountains together while Regina snatches the puppies' leashes from Ted and Emily.
+Regina and Floyd follow the puppies through the woods and locate Beethoven and Missy at a cliff's edge.
+When the Newtons catch up, George confronts Floyd, who threatens to drop the puppies into the river below and pokes George in the stomach with a large stick.
+Beethoven charges into the stick and rams it into Floyd's groin in retaliation, causing him to lose his balance.
+Regina grabs Floyd's hand and they both fall off the cliff and into a pool of mud before getting swept away by the river.

-Five months later, Brillo visits the Newtons with Missy, revealing that the judge in the divorce has granted him full custody of her.
-The puppies, now grown, run downstairs to see their mother.
+Five months later, Brillo visits the Newtons with Missy, revealing that the judge in the divorce threw out Regina's claim and has granted him full custody of Missy.
+The puppies, now grown, run downstairs to see Missy.